ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 easily and it's been seen that even red squirrels that haven't

-lived alongside Pine Martens are still aware of them as a
+lived alongside pine martens are still aware of them as a

 predator and will react to their smell in the surrounding area.